RabiyaF/Capstone_Project/README.md

 BeautifulSoup - For Webscraping
 Nominatim- from geopy.geocoders to obtain location coordinate data
-folium- for plotting and visualizing geographical data Matplotlib- For population and demographic data visualization FourSquarAPI- For obtaining venues information
+folium- for plotting and visualizing geographical data Matplotlib & Seaborn- For population and demographic data visualization FourSquarAPI- For obtaining venues information
 SciKit Learn- For Implementing K-means Algorithm NumPy- for multi-dimentional array and matrix data structures